 Have a Beer at the Zion Canyon Brewing Company

-There is no better way to relax after a great day of hiking than to sit back with friends and have an ice-cold Beer.
+There is no better way to relax after a great day of hiking than to sit back with friends and have an ice-cold beer.
 The Zion Canyon Brewing Company has you covered as it is literally just outside the park gate.
 Its breathtaking views of red rocks at sunset makes it all the better.
-It’s even close to the Watchman and South Campground so you don’t have to worry about having to drive home after a couple well-deserved drinks.
+It’s even close to the Watchman and South Campground so you don’t have to worry about having to drive home after a couple of well-deserved drinks.
 Head over to see more information on Beers inspired by the U.S. National Parks.